Dgaming10/Dgaming10/README.md

-### Hi, I'm Daniel, 17 years old.
+### Hi, I'm Daniel, 18 years old.

 ## Highlights
-- 💻 I like programming in Java, C++, C, and Python.
+- 💻 I like programming in Python, C++, C, and Java.
 - 🎓 Currently studying for a degree in Computer Science.
 - 🌐 Exploring WinAPI at the moment.
 - 🌟 Algorithms and problem-solving are also a nice thing.